coderofsalvation/express-datafire/README.md

 > Disclaimer: I'm not affiliated with datafire, so basically this is fanware

-Express-datafire is intended for datafire enthousiast & experimentation, or to simply run datafire-code which can't run on datafire.io.
+Express-datafire is intended for datafire enthousiast & experimentation, or to simply run datafire-code which shouldn't run on datafire.io.
-It wraps some express goodies around the datafire engine.
 Please go to [datafire.io](https://datafire.io) in case you want:

 * free hosting of datafire code